goldbattle/twitch_vod_creator/ReadMe.md

 ```
 - video: sodapoppin/2020-11/804430123
   title:  "Example Video"
+  description: "This will be in the top of the youtube description" // (optional)
   t_start: "00:00:00,01:00:00"
   t_end: "00:10:00,02:00:00"
+  tags: // (optional)
+    - "tag 1" // (optional)
+    - "tag 2" // (optional)
 ```

 In this example a video of the 804430123 vod will be rendered with the title "Example Video".